Annapurna Base Camp Trek Permits & Cost information

 Annapurna Base Camp Trek with its intuiting view and easy accessibility attracts trekkers, its low elevation is another asset for trekkers.
 However, the only short entry point to the Annapurna Base Camo trek is through Pokhara.

-As the Annapurna Base Camp doesn’t fall under Restricted Area in Nepal, trekkers can enter the Base Camp of Annapurna with only two permits.
+As the Annapurna Base Camp doesn’t fall under a Restricted Area in Nepal, trekkers can enter the Base Camp of Annapurna with only two permits.
 They are as follows:

 Table of Contents